Frances Xavier Cabrini: Other missions

 As Cabrini's reputation grew, she started receiving requests for help on Catholic projects outside New York for both Italian and non-Italian Catholics.
 She sailed in 1891 to Nicaragua to open a religious house.
 While there, she traveled by boat into a remote area to visit a settlement of Miskito people.
 Arriving in Chile, she traveled by mule over the Andes Mountains to found schools in Brazil and Argentina.
-She also went to Grenada to start a school.
+She also went to the island of Grenada to start a school.

-The final destination in her first mission trip was New Orleans in 1892, where she set up another school for Italians.
-The area was a hotbed of anti-Catholic sentiment, combined with racial discrimination against immigrants from Southern Italy, who locals believed did not "look White" In 1891, a large mob forcibly removed 11 Italian men in jail and killed them.
+The final destination in Cabrini's first mission trip was New Orleans, Louisiana, in 1892, where she set up another school for Italians.
+The area was a hotbed of anti-Catholic sentiment, combined with racial discrimination against immigrants from Southern Italy, who locals believed did not "look White."
+In 1891, a large mob forcibly removed 11 Italian men in jail and killed them.
 The MSC sisters established a mission in the poorest Italian neighborhood in the city.

 Cabrini was forced to return early to New York from New Orleans in later 1892 because the new hospital there was facing closure.
 The Scalabrinians had mismanaged the hospital and were trying to transfer its debts to MSC.
 After pulling the sisters from that hospital, she spent $250 to found the Columbus Hospital in Manhattan.
 Tired of the conflicts with the Scalabrinian leadership, she cut all ties between them and MSC in 1892.

 During the early 1890s, Cabrini established schools for Italian communities in Manhattan, the Bronx, Newark, New Jersey, and Scranton, Pennsylvania.
 Cabrini returned to Louisiana in 1895 and established missions in Metairie, Harvey Canal and Kenner.
-The MSC sisters traveling by mule through rural towns and villages to minister to Catholics.
+The MSC sisters traveled by mule through rural towns and villages to minister to Catholics.
 They would visit local hospitals and act as interpreters for Italian patients who could not speak English.

 While in Buenos Aires, Argentina, in 1896, Cabrini made these comments about how she coped with all of her work.“Prayer and interior silence are great necessities for the person who is occupied with a thousand concerns: speaking, listening, hearing, giving of herself even to many good things...Prayer and silence bring her to that mystical rest."